-The Department of Business and Social Entrepreneurship (BSE) through the College of Professional Studies (CPS) offers a major in Business (with a concentration in Management), a minor in Business, a major in Social Entrepreneurship & Business, and a minor in Social Entrepreneurship & Business.
+The Department of Business (BUS) through the College of Professional Studies (CPS) offers a major in Business (with a concentration in Management), a minor in Business, a major in Social Entrepreneurship & Business, and a minor in Social Entrepreneurship & Business.

 The Business Major

-The Business Major requires twelve business core courses (44 credit hours, including a business internship), three concentration courses (12 hours), three elective courses (12 hours), and an international experience (total = 68 credit hours).
+The Business Major requires ten business core courses (40 credit hours), three concentration courses (12 hours), three elective courses (12 hours), and a global experience (total = 64 credit hours).

 MANAGEMENT CONCENTRATION COURSES (3 courses, 12 hours)

 ELECTIVE COURSES (Choose three, at least two at the 300-400 level, 12 hours)